 As they had and would again, the Sox eyed top affiliate Triple-A Pawtucket.
 Jim Rice, 21, became International League Most Valuable Player.
 Fred Lynn, 22, joined the Red Sox in September 1974.
 Dwight Evans was 22; Rick Burleson, 23; Fisk, 26.
 Still, Stockton said, “Few if any believed that young hopes of April would survive and become the young heroes of October!”
 They began in a northeaster – and before a Fens then-record first-day 35,343.
 In 1967 Tony Conigliaro had been hit by a pitch by Jack Hamilton, severely damaging the left eye.
 In May 1975 Tony C. tried a final comeback.
 “There’s a drive to left field!”
 Stockton said.
 “First [also final] home run by Tony C. since his comeback!”
 By Memorial Day the Sox were only 21-17.
 The Yankees arrived three weeks later, Fisk returning from a broken wrist.
 The Townies took the series, three games to one, and first place to stay.
 Fisk batted .331 and Cecil Cooper .311, Denny Doyle hit in 22 straight games, and Burleson steadied shortstop.
 Boston had only 134 homers, but led the AL in batting average, slugging percentage, and on-base percentage: “not a typical Sox club,” said coach Bobby Doerr.
 For one thing, they won.

 Every fourth day Fenway said a rosary, congregants hymning “Loo-ie!
 Loo-ie!” as Tiant, finishing 18-14, left the bullpen before games and waddled across the field.
 Rick Wise was 19-12, Roger Moret 14-3, Bill Lee 17-9.
 Jim Willoughby and Dick Drago moored the pen.
 “The Red Sox always need pitching,” said Globe writer Peter Gammons.
 “In ’75, they had youth, too.”
 By June, youth’s name was Fred Lynn.
 On June 18 at Tiger Stadium, Lynn bashed three homers and had 10 runs batted in.
 To Sox radio’s Ned Martin, Lynn played center field like Frank Sinatra sang Cole Porter.
-At Shea, the Yankees’ 1974-75 halfway house, Lynn’s lunging final-out July 27 catch before a record Bronx Bombers crowd there (53,631) preserved a 1-0 Sox classic.
+At Shea Stadium, the Yankees’ 1974-75 halfway house, Lynn’s lunging final-out July 27 catch before a record Bronx Bombers crowd there (53,631) preserved a 1-0 Sox classic.
 The first same-year Most Valuable Player/Rookie of the Year wed a .331 average, 21 homers, and 105 runs batted in – an atypical Sox rookie.

 Another unusual freshman was left-fielder Rice – to the media, with Lynn “the Gold Dust Twins” – so strong he broke a bat checking a swing.
 In July he became the sixth player to clear Fenway’s center-field back wall.
-Evans completed the best Sox outfield since Lewis, Speaker, and Hooper, saluted by “Dewey!
+Evans completed the best Sox outfield since Duffy Lewis, Tris Speaker, and Harry Hooper, saluted by “Dewey!
 Dewey!”
 Stockton felt Boston’s “right field the toughest in the game.
 You’d be racing that way, and boom, [the wall] caught you by surprise.
 It was short [three feet high] and you could hurt yourself, even fall into the stands trying to catch a homer.”
 Tougher was Evans’ arm: as Bugs Baer called Lefty Grove, able to “throw a lamb past a wolf.”
 One day the Sox faced a one-out, bases-full jam.
 “The heat is on,” said Dick.
 “Fly ball to right field to Evans.
 The throw to Carlton Fisk at home.
 Right on the money!” – two for the price of one.